dunstontc/projectile.nvim/readme.md

     - (WIP) Check version control status of Projects
     - List todos in a project
   - Bookmarks
-    - Keep a list of bookmarked locations that can be jumped to
+    - Keep a list of bookmarked locations.
   - TODOs
     - List todos in the current project folder & jump to them
     - (WIP) List todos from a todo.txt file